 If the gNB-DU Overload Information IE in the GNB-DU STATUS INDICATION message indicates that the gNB-DU is overloaded, the gNB-CU shall apply overload reduction actions until informed, with a new GNB-DU STATUS INDICATION message, that the overload situation has ceased.

+If the Affected Slice IE is included in the GNB-DU STATUS INDICATION message, the overload concerns resources dedicated to the indicated slice only.

 The detailed overload reduction policy is up to gNB-CU implementation.